 I was in a bad relationship, living from hand to mouth every day, trying to raise a baby and working for a bad cut with a long commute.
 I tried to get professional counselling but I was told that there was a 9 month wait before I could see anyone and I just sank down and down.
 Unfortunately for me, I was too good at masking after a lifetime of practice and I felt ashamed to ask for help when I could see that mental health services were so strapped in my home town.
-After all, I was self-sedating and keeping myself busy with opening Joe’s Custom Tattoo Studio, my current studio’s precursor, mid way through the year, so I didn’t really let that stuff creep in if I could help it.
+After all, I was self-sedating and keeping myself busy with opening Joe’s Custom Tattoo Studio, my current studio’s precursor, so I didn’t really let that stuff creep in if I could help it.

 So how does this tie in with these weird, alien expressions of creativity?

 Well, after being so intensely demanded upon for several years, at first, I didn’t know where to start to try and pick up the pieces.
 I moved back into my Nan and Gramps’ spare bedroom and dived wholeheartedly into my artwork and getting out into the world to broaden my experience and bring some new energy into the shop.

 On paper everything was going great.
 I had a strong business, with a name change to Vere Street Tattoos in 2014 that was more inclusive of another artist, my buddy, Dom Turner.
 My contact with my son became very regular and I had many wonderful periods of being a full time parent amongst work, finally able to be the parent that I wanted to be.
 I had also rekindled friendships and rebuilt familial relationships that had been neglected due to a perceived lack of autonomy.
 But still something was missing;